dimartart/Sneakers-store/README.md

 **Sneakers Shop**

-The study project of an e-shop with sneakers.
+The study project of an e-shop for sneakers.
 It is full-stuck application which is deployed to the remote server and work 24/7.
 You can look through the assortment of a various sneakers, check their descriptions and price, add sneakers to the cart and create accounts for saving the result of a choice.
 The link for the site: https://dimartart3.pythonanywhere.com/